sc0ttj/tea/README.md

-  --verbose          List the actual/expected results of passing tests too --format=<name>    The style/format of the test results (console|debug|tap) --no-indent        Don't indent grouped test results (useful if piping to TAP prettifiers) --help             Show this help screen
+  --verbose          List the actual/expected results of passing tests too --format=<name>    The style/format of the test results (console|debug|tap) --no-indent        Don't indent grouped test results (useful if piping to TAP prettifiers) --no-totals        Don't print total passes and tests at end of test results (useful if running `run()` in a loop) --help             Show this help screen
 ```